 Class III English

 Class III English aims to consolidate and hone the logical and technical skills essential to college-level reading and writing.
 Composition assignments include critical, expository, and personal essays, as well as a persuasive speech, with some additional opportunity to create original poetry and fiction.
-Work on the essay emphasizes effective introductory and concluding paragraphs, smooth transition from idea to idea, and control of tone and style.
+Work on the essay emphasizes effective introductory and concluding paragraphs, the development of an authentic voice, and control of tone and style.
 Continued emphasis on diction and sentence structure seeks to foster more precise, direct, and forceful expression.
 In literature, students examine a considerable range of artistic styles and philosophical perspectives, with particular attention to the inseparable relationship of form and meaning.
 Assigned works serve to illustrate the tensions of structure and language that underlie great literature, as well as the tensions of human nature and human aspirations.
 Among the issues raised by a number of works are the nature of tragedy, the search for identity, and such opposing forces as innocence and experience, dreams and reality, idealism and cynicism, self-indulgence and self-sacrifice.
 Works considered include the following: Gioia and Gwynn, The Art of the Short Story; Arp and Johnson, Perrine’s Sound and Sense; O’Brien, The Things They Carried; Salinger, The Catcher in the Rye; Shakespeare, Macbeth; Sophocles, The Oedipus Cycle.

 Class II English